swanyriver/finalProject/readme.txt

 The provided makefile will compile this program for you simply type:
 "make"

 This game will attempt to match the size of your terminal.
-However Large terminal sizes over SSH sometimes present lag problems and visual aborations will be observed.
+However terminal sizes larger than 80x22 over SSH sometimes present lag problems and visual aborations will be observed.
 A large simulation of the Game Of Life is best viewed on a local machine.